TopStop5/Notepad-Viruses/README.md

 ## Linux & MacOS
 These notepad viruses are .bat files and therefor will not work on Linux & MacOS.
 I might make some in the future though

+# AGREEMENT

+By using these files, you agree that WHATEVER happens is your fault. **THIS IS USE AT YOUR OWN RISK**